BrianGilmanGSA/sam-web-design-standards/CONTRIBUTING.md

 This also sets up gulp and Jekyll to watch for file changes; so, as you update files, you should only need to refresh your browser.

-Note: If you would like to see a list of available gulp commands, just use:
+Note: For a list of available gulp commands use:

 ```$ gulp```